anuja-morvankar28/script_samples/README.md

 # script_samples
-   # demo_apis
+   1. demo_apis
-    1. How to create api
+     a.
+How to create api
-    2. You can easily get data
+     b.
+You can easily get data